compiler-explorer/compiler-explorer/docs/AddingAssemblyDocumentation.md

 ## 3. Connect your tool output to CE

-Once your tool has generated the JavaScript file, we want to connect it to CE.
+Once your tool has generated the JavaScript file, you want to connect it to CE.
 This is done by editing the files found in `/lib/handlers/assembly-documentation`.
 You'll want to add a new file named after your instruction set which contains a class extending `BaseAssemblyDocumentationHandler`.
 The class should implement the `getInstructionInformation` method.